davidrhoden/davidrhoden-basic-netlify/timeline/stacks-lounge-lizards-sutures-oct-8-2004.md

 ---
-title: The Stacks played Lounge Lizards with The Suures.
+title: The Stacks played Lounge Lizards with The Sutures.
 date: 2004-10-08T22:00:00.000Z
 summary: I'm sorry, I don't remember The Sutures at all.
 excerpt: I'm sorry, I don't remember The Sutures at all.